-- CONGTMY contains congressional testimony, transcripts, and official documents from the committees of the Congress from 1995 to current, as provided by NewsRoom.
+- CONGTMY contains congressional testimony, transcripts, and official documents from the committees of the Congress from 11/2004 to 12/2018, as provided by NewsRoom, .

 - Federal Document Clearing House Congressional Testimony (LEGIS;CNGTST): includes written statements of witnesses testifying before congressional committees since 1993.

 - Federal News Service (LEGIS;FEDNEW): includes a few congressional hearings since 1988 that relate to major news stories.

 FDsys has access through its new digital document platform to hearings from the 84th Congress (1955) to present.

 House Committee Hearings [http://www.gpo.gov/fdsys/browse/committeetab.action] - Selected recent house hearings are organized by committee and available at this site.

 All of the hearings listed in the CIS indexes mentioned above are available on microfiche.
 To locate a hearing, you need the CIS year and the CIS number assigned to each hearing.

 - House & Senate hearings from 1970-current are in the library’s Microforms Collection on the 1st Floor.

 - House & Senate hearings from 1869-1970 are available at Norlin.